kristianmandrup/markoa/docs/frontend-dev-workflow.md

 In this case:
 - convert application templates into Marko templates
-- convert application state model into Marko `data` object sent to page template
+- convert application data model into Marko `data` object sent to page template
 - configure Koa data config to use application data providers (Ajax)
 - convert application rendering logic to Marko logic
 - convert application styling to Koa page styling